-Our school has identified the location of potential evacuation sites (on and off campus) based on the potential circumstances that may cause movement/relocation of the school population in the event of an emergency.
-The school has planned for:
+Schools have identified the location of potential evacuation sites (on and off campus) based on the potential circumstances that may cause movement/relocation of the school population in the event of an emergency.
+They have planned for:

 - identifying the population of people with disabilities, - determining proper signage and equipment, - training staff to assist individuals with disabilities, - coordinating with emergency response personnel.